honeytrap/honeytrap/README.md

     - Push to the branch (git push origin my-new-feature)
     - Create new Pull Request

-* If you have additional dependencies for ``Honeytrap``, ``Honeytrap`` manages its dependencies using [govendor](https://github.com/kardianos/govendor)
+* If you have additional dependencies for ``Honeytrap``, ``Honeytrap`` manages its dependencies using [govendor](https://github.com/kardianos/govendor):
-    - Run `go get foo/bar`
+    - Run `go get foo/bar`.
-    - Edit your code to import foo/bar
+    - Edit your code to import foo/bar.
-    - Run `make pkg-add PKG=foo/bar` from top-level directory
+    - Run `make pkg-add PKG=foo/bar` from the top-level directory.

-* If you have dependencies for ``Honeytrap`` which needs to be removed
+* If you have dependencies for ``Honeytrap`` which needs to be removed:
-    - Edit your code to not import foo/bar
+    - Edit your code to not import foo/bar.
-    - Run `make pkg-remove PKG=foo/bar` from top-level directory
+    - Run `make pkg-remove PKG=foo/bar` from top-level directory.

 * When you're ready to create a pull request, be sure to:
     - Have test cases for the new code.
 If you have questions about how to do it, please ask in your pull request.
     - Run `make verifiers`
     - Squash your commits into a single commit. `git rebase -i`.
-It's okay to force update your pull request.
+It's okay to force-update your pull request.
     - Make sure `go test -race ./...` and `go build` completes.

-* Read [Effective Go](https://github.com/golang/go/wiki/CodeReviewComments) article from Golang project
+* Read [Effective Go](https://github.com/golang/go/wiki/CodeReviewComments) article from Golang project.
-    - `Honeytrap` project is fully conformant with Golang style
+    - `Honeytrap` project is fully conformant with Golang style.
-    - if you happen to observe offending code, please feel free to send a pull request
+    - If you found offending code, please feel free to send a pull request.

 ## Creators